 Prerequisites: HRM R103A or equivalent.
 2 hours lecture, 6 hours lab weekly

 Course provides instruction in methods and procedures of convenience and retail baking used in both hotels and restaurants, as well as retail bakeries.
 Advanced level skills in baking are taught.
-(2) Transfer credit: CSU
+(2)

 HRM R104-Sanitation